jonisapp/dgui/README.md

-# dGUI - Interface elements generator including data and events handling
+# dGUI - Interface elements generator library including data and events handling

 ## Use cases
 * Meteor applications (dGUI was developped in this context)